 We conducted our audit in accordance with professional standards applicable in France.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Our responsibilities under these standards are further described in the Responsibilities of the Statutory Auditors relating to the audit of the consolidated financial statements section of our report.
+Our responsibilities under those standards are further described in the Statutory Auditors' Responsibilities for the audit of the consolidated financial statements section of our report.

 Independence